-Leasehold residencies in St Luke's with in excess of one hundred years left on the lease are sometimes referred to as ‘virtual freehold’.
-This is where the lease is worth the same as a freehold interest in your home.
-In such circumstances there is often little to be gained by purchasing the freehold unless savings on ground rent and service charges warrant it.
+Leasehold residencies in St Luke's with more than 100 years left on the lease are often referred to as ‘virtual freehold’.
+This is where the lease is worth the same as a freehold interest in your property.
+In such situations there is often little to be gained by buying the freehold unless savings on ground rent and estate charges merit it.

 Lender | Requirement |